The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Summary and conclusions

 Based on our population with the highest number of embryos per system (100), we computed properties of different planet kinds that are provided in Table~\ref{tab:props} and graphically in Fig.~\ref{fig:am_legend}.
-These values represent the predictions of our formation model.
+These values represent the key demographic predictions of our formation model.
 The main points are: \begin{itemize} \item Overall, planetary systems contain on average 8 planets larger than \SI{1}{\mearth}.
 The fraction of systems with giants planets at all orbital distances is \SI{18}{\percent}, but only \SI{1.6}{\percent} have one further than \SI{10}{\au}.
 System with giants contain on average 1.6 giants.
 This value is consistent with observations \citep{2016ApJBryan}. \item Inside of \SI{1}{\au}, the planet type with the highest occurrence rate and multiplicity are super Earth (2.4 and 3.7), followed by Earth-like planets (1.6 and 2.8).
 They are followed by Neptunian planets, but with an already clearly reduced occurrence rate and multiplicity (0.4 and 1.4). \item The planet mass function varies as $M^{-2}$ between \num{5} and \SI{50}{\mearth}.
-Both at low and high masses, it follows approximately $M^{-1}$. \item The frequency of terrrestrial and super Earth planets peaks at a stellar metallicity of -0.2 and 0.0 respectively.
+Both at low and high masses, it follows approximately $M^{-1}$. \item The frequency of terrestrial and super Earth planets peaks at a stellar metallicity of -0.2 and 0.0 respectively.
 At lower metallicities, they are limited by a lack of building blocks and at higher metallicities by detrimental growth of more massive, potentially dynamically active planets, which results in accretion or ejection of terrestrial planets and super Earths.
-The frequency of more massive planet types (Neptunian, giants) increases in contrast monotonically with [Fe/H]. \end{itemize} These results support observations about metallicity effect for the giant planets (see Figs.~\ref{fig:feh-all} and~\ref{fig:feh-close}).
+The frequency of more massive planet types (Neptunian, giants) increases in contrast monotonically with [Fe/H]. \end{itemize} These results support observations about the metallicity effect for giant planets (see Figs.~\ref{fig:feh-all} and~\ref{fig:feh-close}).
+It should be noted that the quantitative demographic results presented here like the (absolute) occurrence rates and multiplicities are functions of the chosen parameters and underlying model assumptions.
+We think that relative results and trends are more robust against parameter variations than such absolute results.
+To assess the impact of at least two model parameters and assumptions, we also studied two non-nominal populations starting with 100 embryos per disc (Appendix \ref{sec:modparams}): in-situ formation without gas-driven orbital migration, and a population with a steeper slope of the initial planetesimal surface density, inspired by recent planetesimal formation models \citep{2020AAVoelkel}.